devinit/datahub/private/components/molecules/readme.md

 Molecules are combination of atoms and any other Molecules.

-They are factories for creating organisms.M
+They are factories for creating organisms / container components.